atomvm/AtomVM/doc/src/build-instructions.md

     Leaving...
     Hard resetting via RTS pin...

 > Note.
 Since the Erlang core libraries are flashed to the ESP32 device, it is not necessary to include core libraries in your application AVM files.
-Users may be interested in using downstream development tools, such as the Elixir <a href="https://github.com/atomvm/ExAtomVM">ExAtomVM Mix task</a>, or the Erlang <a href="https://github.com/atomvm/atomvm_rebar3_plugin">AtomVM Rebar3 Plugin</a> for doing day-to-day development of applications for the AtomVM platform.
+Users may be interested in using downstream development tools, such as the Elixir [ExAtomVM Mix task](https://github.com/atomvm/ExAtomVM), or the Erlang [AtomVM Rebar3 Plugin](https://github.com/atomvm/atomvm_rebar3_plugin) for doing day-to-day development of applications for the AtomVM platform.

 #### Flashing the core libraries